-ulrike.rasanis@uni-bonn.de

-office.anglistik@uni-bonn.de

-1.2 Departmental Library

-Fachbibliothek Philologien

-Our library is part of a collective consisting of the libraries for English Studies, Celtic Studies, German Language and Literature, Comparative Literature, Scandinavian Studies, Romance Studies, as well as Greek and Latin Philology.
+1.3.2 Antidiscrimination Policy of the Faculty of Arts [forthcoming] The Faculty of Arts will publish guidelines regarding the antidiscrimination policy of the Faculty.
+1.4 Departmental Library Fachbibliothek Philologien Our library is part of a collective consisting of the libraries for English Studies, Celtic Studies, German Language and Literature, Comparative Literature, Scandinavian Studies, Romance Studies, as well as Greek and Latin Philology.
 You can find the library on the fourth floor at Rabinstraße 8.
 Below you will also find the contacts of the librarians responsible for our sections of the library.

 More information can be found here.

-Our Librarians

-Ewelina Weiß, Dipl.-Bibl.
+1.4.1 Our Librarians Ewelina Weiß, Dipl.-Bibl.

 Institut für Anglistik, Amerikanistik und Keltologie

 Rheinische Friedrich-Wilhelms-Universität Bonn

 Rabinstraße 8

 Bibliothek

 53111 Bonn

+Office Phone & Email

+Phone: 0228 73-7603

+Email: eweiss@uni-bonn.de

 Bettina Würz, Dipl.-Bibl.

 Institut für Anglistik, Amerikanistik und Keltologie

 Rheinische Friedrich-Wilhelms-Universität Bonn

 Rabinstraße 8

 Bibliothek

 53111 Bonn

 Office Phone & Email

-Phone: 0228 73-7603

-Email: eweiss@uni-bonn.de

-Office Phone & Email

 Phone: 0228 73-7368

 Email: bwuerz@uni-bonn.de

 How can I find the books I am looking for?

+9

 If you are looking for literature and specific books you may either use the library's computer workspaces to brows the online catalogue BONNUS or look up the books at home.
 If you are trying to access BONNUS from home/ any other place than the university, you need your Uni-ID and the VPN client to connect to the university's Wi-Fi services.
 How to download and install the VPN Client will be explained further down.

 All holdings are arranged according to different subject groups: Our books, journals and electronic resources are listed in the main library's online catalogues such as BONNUS.
 If the main catalogue is temporarily unavailable, you may also use the HBZ-catalogue, which contains all library holdings across Northrhine-Westfalia and beyond.

 May I borrow books?

-No. However, you may use the scanners provided by the library to scan those sections you may need.
-You can only borrow books from the main library, the ULB (see below).
-More detailed information on borrowing books and the library in general can be found here.
+Yes, more detailed information on borrowing books and the library in general can be found here.
 Textbook Collection/ 'Handapparate'

 Occasionally, lecturers and members of staff recommend specific books and journals, which usually can be found at the library.
-However, these textbook collections ('Handapparate') are only to be used within our library and not to be checked out.
 Lecturers may also assemble a textbook collection at the main library (ULB, see below).
-Similarly, those holdings cannot be checked out.; they are located in the library's reading room.
 For further details please talk to our librarians.
 What do the tags on the spine of the books mean?
 These tags are called 'shelf marks' or 'call numbers'.
 Most importantly, they tell you where to find books in the library.
 Here is a typical shelf mark: LB 61610 L427 As an example, if you're looking for the book Dangerous Games, you'll find it at Rabinstr.
 8 in the 'Freihandbereich' section 'LB'.
 Now you only need to look for the shelf designation 'LB' and pick the book marked 'LB 61610 L427'.